bobbysmith007/fennario-scenario/fennario-scenario.md

 ### Pigators

- * Half way between a pig and an alligator, with the loyalty and friendliness of a trained attack dogs
+ * Half way between a pig and an alligator, with the loyalty and friendliness of a trained attack dogs.
+They have an incredible sense of smell, and can be single minded once tracking.

 ## Dramatis Personae